jaseemabid/lisper/README.md

 ## Contributing

+See reported issues or fix an of the failing test cases.

-See reported issues, the Issues.txt file or run `$ watson` to look for minor issues in code.
-Fix failing test cases if any.
+`$ watson` reports a whole bunch of issues in code.

 ## License

-MIT licensed.
+MIT.